VERBS

 Was + he + absent?

-Similarly, when we use have,has, had as main verbs, we shift the verb to the front position to form interrogatives.
+Similarly, when we use have,has, had as main verbs, we shift the

 Affirmative Interrogative

-He has money.
-Has he money?
+money.
+Has

-They have good books.
-Have they good books?
+good books.
+Have

-She had fever.
-Had she fever?
+fever.
+Had

-We can also form interrogatives of these sentences by using do, does, or did as helping verbs.
+also form interrogatives of these sentences by using do, does,

 Does he have money?